duuuuuuuuuuuusty/JCF-Quick-Award/README.md

 Version v.01

 ## Note: Highly recommend that, if you use this, you disable storeSessionId.
 It's easy to hijack an admin session with it on.
+also I kinda forgot this even existed and you prob shouldn't use it anyways

 ## Installation
 Add the main file **JCF-QA-Main-File** to your wrapper footer, via include key.
 Install the activation button (or rebuild it, up to you) as a sibling to the username elements in the *post row* template, if you want it to auto-fill the first name.
 The username elements of a default template look like: *<span class='\<\!-- |name_css| --\>'\>\<\!-- |name| --\>\<\/span>*